hwdsl2/setup-ipsec-vpn/docs/clients.md

 1. Click **OK** to close the **Advanced settings**.
 1. Click **OK** to save the VPN connection details.

-For reference, see [this screenshot](images/vpn-properties.png) of the VPN connection properties dialog.

 ### Windows 10 connecting

 If using Windows 10 and the VPN is stuck on "connecting" for more than a few minutes, try these steps: